Effective Potential for Ultracold Atoms at the Zero-Crossing of a Feshbach Resonance: Two-Channel Model

 where $G_0=(E-H_0+i\delta)^{-1}$ is the free space Green's function \cite{pet02}.
-This equation can be solved for $T(q,q')\propto{q}^2+{q'}^2$ (the symmetrized version of the full T-matrix) in an explicit cut-off approach \cite{phil98,pet02} and then be expanded to order $q^2$ for consistence with the input T-matrix.
+This equation can be solved for $T(q,q')\propto{q}^2+{q'}^2$ (the symmetrized version of the full $T$-matrix) in an explicit cut-off approach \cite{phil98,pet02} and then be expanded to order $q^2$ for consistence with the input $T$-matrix.
 In the long-wavelength limit we can take the cut-off to zero \cite{pet02} and for the on-shell effective potential we then obtain the obvious answer

 in momentum space.
 The effective potential in real-space is now easily found by canonical substitution ($\bm q\rightarrow -i\nabla$) and appropriate symmetrization \cite{roth01}.
 We have

 Notice that the Lippmann-Schwinger approach is non-perturbative as opposed to the perturbative energy shift method \cite{roth01,pet07}.